oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

 allocates memory for each row based on the supplied values, do not oversize them.

-If the size of the buffers allocated for any of the bind values exceeds 2 GB, you will receive the error ``DPI-1015: array size of <n> is too large``, where
-<n> varies with the size of each element being allocated in the buffer.
-If you
-receive this error, decrease the number of rows being inserted.

 With named bind variables, use named parameters when calling :meth:`~Cursor.setinputsizes()`: